AccessibilityRG/HelsinkiRegionTravelTimeMatrix2018/codes/MetropAccess-Reititin/README.md

 Using array jobs it is possible to divide the calculations to multiple separate jobs running on a different CPU.
 A guide how to create an array job in Taito can be found from [here](https://research.csc.fi/taito-array-jobs).

-### Necessary steps for creating an Array Job (\*.lsf -file) for MetropAccess-Reititin
+### Steps for distributing the MetropAccess-Reititin runs with array jobs

+The calculations with MetropAccess-Reititin are distributed into 294 subtasks using Taito Supercomputer.
+This distribution work is controlled with specific `*.lsf` -files (Slurm batch job files) that reminds normal Linux shell files where you can execute things line by line, but the batch job files has some specific parameters that can be used to distribute the work into multiple cores/nodes in Taito (see [more documentation from here](https://research.csc.fi/csc-guide-batch-jobs)).
 The generic steps for running an array job in Taito is as follows (see the actual job-files from next section).

   1. Define the job range and other Taito related parameters (starting with #SBATCH keyword)
   2. [Swap from Intel compiler to GCC](#swap)